 Jack59 bars are vegan, paraben-free, phalate-free, and pH balanced.
 They are also all Curly Girl / Curly Hair Method approved and handmade in Edmonton, Alberta.
 This company has also recently released a leave in conditioner in an aluminum container (infinitely recyclable!) and a serum in a glass bottle.

 One of the new quandaries you might encounter when using your bars is figuring out which one is shampoo and which one is the conditioner!
 Once they are being used you no longer have a label to refer to.
 The shampoo bars tend to be darker, glossier whereas the conditioner bars look creamier.
 Vida Bars' shampoo bars are smaller and rounder than their conditioner bars.
 Jack59 does stamp a C on the conditioner bar which helps at first, but as it wears away, try to always put them in the container the same way when you are finished using them.
+The shampoo and conditioner bars from Unwrapped Life are different colours.

 Enjoy these curly friendly, eco-conscious products, knowing you are helping your curls and the planet!